Latest News and Info

 • Follow room hire procedures and processes

-• Put room bookings on room booking software system and ensure paperwork completed as required
+• Put room bookings on SKEDDA room booking system and ensure paperwork completed as required

-• Follow up Purchase orders for room bookings
+• Follow up Purchase Order Numbers for room bookings

 • Room set up – includes quick clean of spaces if needed following any previous meetings (including first thing in the morning following evening meetings)